 g Force or Relative Centrifugal Force (RCF) is the amount of acceleration to be applied to the sample.
-It depends on the revolutions per minute (RPM) and radius of the rotor.
-It is relative to the force of Earth’s gravity.
+It depends on the revolutions per minute (RPM) and radius of the rotor, and is relative to the force of Earth’s gravity.

 Modern centrifuges have an automatic converter but older ones do not.
-There is a simple formula to calculate this; only it takes some time to do the calculation.
-Meanwhile, your cells might die or the biochemical reaction will go on for three times longer than it should.
+There is a simple formula to calculate this, but it takes some time to do the calculation.
+Meanwhile, your cells might die or the biochemical reaction goes on for three times longer than it should.

 There are several ways to make conversion: